leminhtr/liver_cancer_fuzzy/README.md

-# SY10 : Fuzzy Logic : Concepts And Applications
+# SY10 : Fuzzy Logic : Concepts and Applications

 ## Fuzzy expert system to evaluate the risk of developing a liver primary cancer :
 ### Hepatocellular carcinoma